Brothers (2009 film)

-Brothers is a 2009 American psychological drama war film directed by Jim Sheridan and written by David Benioff.
-A remake of the 2004 Danish film, it follows Captain Sam Cahill (portrayed by Tobey Maguire), a presumed-dead prisoner of the War in Afghanistan who deals with extreme PTSD while reintegrating into society following his release from captivity.
-The film also stars Jake Gyllenhaal as Cahill's brother and Natalie Portman as his wife.
-Both films take inspiration from Homer's epic poem the Odyssey.
+Brothers is a 2009 American psychological thriller film directed by Jim Sheridan and written by David Benioff.
+The film is a remake of the 2004 Danish film by Susanne Bier, and both films take inspiration from the epic poem Odyssey by Homer.
+Starring Tobey Maguire, Jake Gyllenhaal, and Natalie Portman, it follows Captain Sam Cahill (Maguire), a USMC officer who is captured by the Taliban after he is presumably killed in the War in Afghanistan.
+Upon being rescued and reunited with his brother Tommy (Gyllenhaal) and wife Grace (Portman), he suffers from severe PTSD as he struggles to reintegrate into society.

-The film received a mixed response and grossed $43 million.
-Maguire, however, received particular praise for his performance, receiving a Golden Globe nomination for Best Actor in a Motion Picture Drama.
+Brothers was theatrically released in the United States on December 4, 2009, and received mixed reviews from critics.
+The film grossed $44 million against a $26M budget.
+At the 67th Golden Globe Awards, the film was nominated for Best Actor for Maguire and Best Original Song for "Winter", performed by U2.

 Plot

-In October 2007, United States Marine Corps captain Sam Cahill is about to embark on his fourth combat deployment to Afghanistan.
-He is married to his high school sweetheart Grace, and together they raise two young daughters, Isabelle and Maggie.
-Sam's brother, Tommy, is a convicted felon who is released from prison on parole a few days before Sam;s deployment.
-At a family dinner with Tommy and Sam's parents, Hank and Elsie, Maggie reveals to Tommy that Grace dislikes him, and Hank insults Tommy for his lack of success compared to Sam.
+USMC officer Sam Cahill is about to be sent to war in Afghanistan in 2007.
+He is married to his high school girlfriend Grace, with whom he has two young daughters, Isabelle and Maggie.
+Sam's younger brother, Tommy, is released from prison on parole after being arrested for armed robbery, just a few days before Sam's departure.
+At a family dinner with Hank and Elsie, the Cahills' parents, Hank insults Tommy for not understanding his brother's duty and for his criminal past.

-During Sam's tour, his Blackhawk helicopter is shot down in Helmand Province.
-Sam and private Joe Willis are the sole survivors and are taken prisoner by Taliban fighters.
-Sam and Joe are declared killed in action by the U.S. government.
-At Sam's funeral, Hank attempts to drive Elsie and the girls home while drunk, but Tommy stops him.
-Hank again berates Tommy; and Tommy blames Hank for influencing Sam to join the Marines because of his own Vietnam War service.
+During Sam's tour, his helicopter is shot down, and he and Private Joe Willis are the sole survivors.
+They are taken prisoner by the Taliban, but are declared killed in action by the US government.
+Upon hearing the news of his brother's presumed death, Tommy berates Grace for letting Sam go to Afghanistan.
+At Sam's memorial service, Hank attempts to drive Elsie and the girls home while drunk, but Tommy intercepts him.
+Hank once again berates Tommy, and Tommy accuses Hank of influencing Sam to join the Marines because of his own Vietnam War service.

-Tommy attempts to redeem himself and completes a kitchen remodel for Grace.
-Hank and Tommy also mend their relationship, and Grace bonds with Tommy, aided by his growing paternal connection with Isabelle and Maggie.
-Grace and Tommy share a fireside kiss, but do not take their attraction any further.
+Tommy helps in completing a kitchen remodel for Grace.
+He attempts to mend his relationship with Hank, and he bonds with Grace, aided by his growing paternal connection with Isabelle and Maggie.
+Tommy also apologizes to the bank teller who he held at gunpoint during the robbery.
+Grace and Tommy unwittingly kiss, but do not take their attraction any further.
 However, Tommy continues to remain close with the family and his nieces grow attached to him.
-Meanwhile, Sam and Joe are tortured by their captors and Sam is eventually forced to beat Joe to death.
+Meanwhile, Sam and Joe are tortured by their captors and Sam is eventually forced to brutally beat Joe to death with a metal pipe.